Swathi971/Lab-Notes/DevOps/Jenkins/PipelineScripting.md

 ### Jenkins Pipeline: Checkout the Development Branch and Execute Code
 #### How to checkout specific branch:
 ##### 1. Objective:
-I want to checkout the development branch (even though the Jenkinsfile is pushed(from VS code) to the swathi branch) and execute the code from development using a Jenkins pipeline.
+I want to checkout the development branch and execute the code from development using a Jenkins pipeline.

 ##### 2. Jenkins Pipeline Script:
 ##### Jenkinsfile